hermensbas/cmangos-issues-wiki/Detailed-installation-guide-for-Microsoft-Windows.md

 ![architecture](https://user-images.githubusercontent.com/8838573/27604263-1cd25e72-5b79-11e7-9561-de8e6a0499a1.PNG)

-32-bit/64-bit refers to the instruction set architecture (ISA) of your computers central processing unit (CPU).
-Generaly speaking, 64-bit processors can run instructions sets (parts of a program) that are twice as big and the program therefore runs faster.
+32-bit/64-bit refers to the instruction set architecture (ISA) of your computer's central processing unit (CPU).
+Generally speaking, 64-bit processors can run instructions sets (parts of a program) that are twice as big and the program, therefore, runs faster.
 They are however able to run 32-bit programs as well, while 32-bit processors are unable to run 64-bit programs.
 The same goes for operating systems.
-If you have a 64-bit processor but a 32-bit Windows version, you will not be able to run 64 bit programs.
+If you have a 64-bit processor but a 32-bit Windows version, you will not be able to run 64-bit programs.

 In the context of this guide, that means if you have either a 32-bit processor or Windows version, you will have to adjust the instructions given here to that fact.
 You will have to download/install 32-bit programs and set it as target architecture during compilation.
-You can usually recognise the correct link/file by a part of its name that will read something like **32**, **32bit**, **x86**, etc. If you run into problems while compiling or running a 32-bit version of CMaNGOS, you can find information about how to contact the team in the [above section](#more-information).
+You can usually recognize the correct link/file by a part of its name that will read something like **32**, **32bit**, **x86**, etc. If you run into problems while compiling or running a 32-bit version of CMaNGOS, you can find information about how to contact the team in the [above section](#more-information).

 **Note:** While **x86** refers to the 32-bit architecture, **x86_64** or **x86-64** refers to the 64-bit architecture (read "I can only process 32-bit" vs. "I can process both 32-bit and 64-bit").

 # Toolchain

-These are programs you will need to setup the database and compile the core.
+These are programs you will need to set up the database and compile the core.
 This section will explain where to download and how to install them. **If not otherwise noted in the programs installation instructions, the default settings apply.** After downloading them all into a separate folder, it should look something like this:

 ![installers](https://user-images.githubusercontent.com/8838573/27418828-e5ebb048-571d-11e7-900f-bda30e015fe4.PNG)